 Many people dream about spending an entire summer in Greece to enjoy the sea, sun and relaxing atmosphere.
 A great opportunity to enjoy such a sunny period is to get a summer job in Greece and combine work with holidays.

-However, where can you look for a summer job in Greece?
+However, where can you look for a summer job?
 What are the things that foreigners need to know when they come to work in Greece, even if this is a seasonal job?
 What are your legal rights?
 Here is an article that will solve many questions.

 Where to find a summer job in Greece

 Obviously, in our days, the easiest answer to this question is on the web.
 Online you can find websites that are dedicated to job offers and seasonal job offers in other countries.
 To facilitate people who want to find a job in Greece as well as Greek businesses who need seasonal employees, we have created in Greeka.com a section dedicated to finding a summer job in Greece.